kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

        Options

        • spaces  defines the indentation width, in spaces.
-Set either to an integer (e.g. 2 or 4, representing the number of spaces in an indentation level) or to consistent to allow any number, as long as it remains the same within the file.
+Set either to an integer (e.g. 2 or 4, representing the number of spaces in an indentation level) or to consistent to allow any num‐ ber, as long as it remains the same within the file.

-       • indent-sequences defines whether block sequences should be indented or not (when in a mapping, this indentation is not mandatory --  some  people  perceive the - as part of the indentation).
-Possible values: true, false, whatever and consistent. consistent requires either all block sequences to be indented, or none to be. whatever means either indenting or not indenting individual block sequences is OK.
+       • indent-sequences defines whether block sequences should be indented or not (when in a mapping, this indentation is not mandatory -- some people perceive the - as part of the indenta‐ tion).
+Possible values: true, false, whatever and consistent. consistent requires either all block sequences to be indented, or none to be. whatever means either indenting or not in‐ denting individual block sequences is OK.

        • check-multi-line-strings defines whether to lint indentation in multi-line strings.
 Set to true to enable, false to disable.